"Actionable Insights to Fuel Your Growth"

 PEMFCs Segment to Lead Backed by Low Cost and Flexibility in Input Fuel

-The Solid Oxide Fuel Cell (SOFC) segment is estimated to grow significantly during the forecast period.
-SOFC has been gaining significant share in the Ene-Farm program due to the stack's higher efficiency and higher-grade heat.
-The net increase in SOFC shipment capacity is associated with increased bloom units for prime power shipments in the U.S. and Korea.
-Other suppliers, such as Ceres/Bosch, contribute to the total at a much lower volume.
+The Solid Oxide Fuel Cell (SOFC) segment is estimated to grow significantly with a CAGR of 32.44% during the forecast period.
+SOFC has been gaining significant share in the Ene-Farm program due to fuel cell stack's higher efficiency and higher-grade heat.
+The net increase in SOFC shipment capacity is associated with an increase in bloom units for prime power shipments in the U.S. and Korea.
+Other suppliers, such as Ceres/Bosch, contribute to the segment growth.

 To know how our report can help streamline your business, Speak to Analyst